inaz0/EasyPayloads/php/eval_payload_with_regex_restriction/README.md

 * Possible to add the " caracters
 * Adding time for payload generating
 * Adding percent evolution for big payload
+* Possibility to change the ` for the XOR